nagyist/cloudant-QueryObjc/README.md

     pod "CloudantQueryObjc"

-## Author

-Michael Rhodes, mike.rhodes@gmail.com

 ## License

-CloudantQueryObjc is available under the MIT license.
+CloudantQueryObjc is available under the Apache V2 license.
 See the LICENSE file for more info.